Academic Program Guide

 Filmmaking 2 (A242X) Prerequisite: Filmmaking 1 (or Intro to Film in MS) Grade: 9-12

-Film Seminar (A242X) Prerequisite: Filmmaking 1 & 2 Grade: 11 & 12
+Film Seminar (A242X) Prerequisite: Filmmaking 2 Grade: 11-12

-Documentary Film (A255X) Prerequisite: Filmmaking 1 & 2 Grade: 10-12.
+Documentary Film (A255X) Prerequisite: Filmmaking 1 Grade: 10-12.

-Community Film Project (A260X) Prerequisites: Filmmaking 1 & 2 Grade: 10-12.
+Community Film Project (A260X) Prerequisites: Filmmaking 1 Grade: 11-12.

+This course is offered in alternating years (see forecasting card for offering).
 Students work in teams to produce film projects for non-profit agencies and groups in our community.
 Students work with clients to produce films that communicate awareness, educational out-reach or public service information.
 A materials fee may be applied to this class.

 TV News/Documentary (A235X) Prerequisite: None Grade: 11-12

-History of the Motion Picture (A270X) Prerequisite: None Grade: 11-12
+History of the Motion Picture (A270X) Prerequisite: None Grade: 10-12

 Scriptwriting (for Film) (A275X) Prerequisite: None Grade: 9-12